Why work in e-commerce? Our CPO explains

 Can you tell us a little about your background and how you got started in the e-commerce industry?

 I was always interested in technology.
 That’s why I got my bachelor’s degree in computer science from the Rotterdam University of Applied Sciences ten years ago.
 A career in e-commerce wasn’t my goal at the time, but then a few things fell into place.

-As a student I had a part-time sales job at an electronics retailer.
+As a student, I had a part-time sales job at an electronics retailer.
 During my time there I noticed web stores becoming more important.
 I’d also set up a web store for a university project, which I really enjoyed doing.
-And I was looking for an internship and came across ISM, the company Sana would eventually branch off from.
+And I was looking for an internship and came across ISM, the company Sana Commerce would eventually branch off from.
 The company was booming, especially the e-commerce part.

 What made you want to stay in e-commerce after your internship?

 As an intern, I realized how dynamic the e-commerce industry is.
 There are no projects that take 3 or 4 years of work for you to accomplish something.
 So I was able to help launch several web stores, both large and small.

 I was still studying when I completed my internship so I started working part-time.
 After I graduated I joined ISM full-time as a development manager, with my own team.

 It was weird!
 I was only 20 at the time and I was leading people who were older than me.
 It went well though and soon felt natural.
 Michiel, our CEO at Sana, had a similar experience.
 The company believes that if you’re good enough, you’re old enough — no matter your age.

 There were lots of projects and plenty of challenges, especially in terms of technology.
 I had a front-row seat for a lot of e-commerce industry evolutions.
 New tech comes along so quickly.
 The essence of e-commerce remains the same of course — you’ve got a shopping cart, a product you’re buying.
 But the way that you place the order is constantly changing.